jonescompneurolab/hnn-tutorials/coregui_gamma/coregui_gamma.md

 * Gamma rhythms can be created in neworks where the pyramidal neurons do not fire on their own but their activity is still regulated by interneuron firing (interneuron mediated gamma: ING).
 Can you adjust parameters to create such an oscillation in the network?

-### 4.2 Only tonic inputs to pyramidal neurons can also generate gamma
+### 5.1 "Strong" gamma can arise from tonic inputs to pyramidal neurons

 The next exercise involves setting up a PING rhythm in both Layer 2/3 and Layer 5 by providing tonic inputs to the pyramidal neurons, as opposed to the stochastic Poisson inputs described above.
 To do so, we will apply a constant depolarizing current injection to the soma of neurons, representative of a “tonic input”.